Simple, minimally invasive treatment for bladder leaks

 During the Altaviva implant

-• Outpatient procedure at the ankle using local anesthesia; no sedation or imaging is required for this technique.
+No sedation or imaging is required for this technique.

 After

-• Most daily activities resume quickly per your doctor’s guidance.
+Most daily activities resume immediately.